-The Board is responsible for leading and controlling the Group, for creating value for its shareholder and for formulating, reviewing, and approving the Group's strategy, budget, significant items of capital expenditure, acquisitions and senior personnel appointments.
+The Board is responsible for leading and controlling the Group, for creating value for shareholders and for formulating, reviewing, and approving the Group's strategy, budget, significant items of capital expenditure, acquisitions and senior personnel appointments.
 Additionally, the Board is responsible for ensuring the Group has the appropriate people, financial resources, and controls in place to deliver its strategy and long-term objectives.

-The governance policy is aligned with the Group's strategic objectives and industry best practice and is designed to ensure that our regulatory compliance remains complete at all times.
+The governance policy is aligned with the Group's strategic objectives and industry best practice and is designed to ensure that we are compliant with regulatory requirements at all times.
 The Board recognises that there are four principles for effective governance:

-- Commitment to, and the establishment of, a compliance programme. - Implementation of a compliance programme, including ongoing education and maintenance. - Monitoring and Measuring, reporting and supervision of the compliance programme. - Continual Improvement, regular review and continual improvement of the compliance programme.
+- Commitment to, and the establishment of, a compliance program. - Implementation of a compliance program, including ongoing education and maintenance. - Monitoring and Measuring, reporting and supervision of the compliance program. - Continual Improvement, regular review and continual improvement of the compliance program.